holdenmatt/duckdb-wasm-kit/README.md

 ## License

 MIT license.
 Feel free to copy/fork code as you like.
-No need for attribution, but if you find this helpful or build something cool with it, [let me know!](https://twitter.com/holdenmatt/).
+No need for attribution, but if you find this library helpful or build something cool with it, [let me know!](https://twitter.com/holdenmatt/)